 Almost a month

-Let me define knowledge by knowing the meaning of something.
+Let me define knowledge as knowing the meaning of something.

 "I know the meaning of knowledge"